Himanshu Jangra: Delhi FC

 On 12 June 2021, he joined DSA Senior Division club Delhi FC.
 The club participated in 2021 Delhi 2nd Division Qualifiers for qualification to 2021 I-League 2nd division.

 On 17 July 2021, In his very first match he assisted 3 goals in 7–0 win against Rangers SC.
 He continued with his spectacular performance and helped Delhi FC remain top and undefeated at the end of Group Stage.
 He scored his first goal for the club on 31 July in final against Indian Air Force.
 Though they lost the game on penalties but the club was nominated to play I-League 2nd Division.

 He was part of the club's impressive run till Quarter Finals of 2021 Durand Cup including a win against Indian Super League club Kerala Blasters FC.

 He scored his 2nd and match winning goal for the club in 2–1 win against Kerala United FC in 2021 I-League Qualifiers preliminary round.
 However Delhi FC failed to qualify for 2021-22 I-League after poor performance in Final stage of qualifiers.

 On 7 October 2021, he was included in The Guardians 60 Next Generation players list among the likes of Gavi and others.

 He was only the second Indian to be named in the list after Bikash Yumnam made it in 2020 list.

 East Bengal FC

 On 20 August 2022, he joined Indian Super League club East Bengal FC on loan from Delhi FC.

-International
+International career

 He represented India U15 in the 2019 SAFF U-15 Championship, where he scored seven goals that included two hat-tricks as he also secured the golden boot in the process.